Additive Manufacturing in Aerospace: 3 Ways it Boosts the Industry

 What this means for U.S. defense forces is that they can access facilities close to vital airbases or produce directly in-theater to source critical parts certified to the required standards.
 Printers can now be found anywhere from forward Marine Corps bases to aircraft carriers to meet mission-critical needs.
 And for the civilian aviation industry, “just right” inventory levels can be maintained at international hub facilities to sustain production at maximum efficiency.

-#2 AM Exponentially Reduces Costs Across Multiple Avenues of Production
+2. Additive Manufacturing in Aerospace Exponentially Reduces Costs Across Multiple Avenues of Production

 What do we mean by “just right?”
 Imagine a facility sitting right next door to a manufacturer and not being limited to running singular parts produced by injection molding or other legacy technology.
 Instead, multiple parts can be produced on an as-needed basis simultaneously.
 When the limitations of hard tooling are eliminated, inventory and operations expenses can shrink dramatically.
 Additive processes can eliminate non-recurring costs for hard tools and infrastructure (tooling, maintenance and storage) as the digital file and documentation are what’s required to generate the part geometry.
 AM enhances process control and production flow efficiencies that can be dropped into geographically independent facilities anywhere in the world (once the dependency on a hard tool is eliminated).
 This ability to duplicate and replicate production centers anywhere in the world means that the web of infrastructure has increase without additional part-specific investment.
 A whole family or a single part can be produced whenever and wherever needed.